kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 ```

 ## Installing `swap-resolver`
+[Note to self/kilian: if we use read XUD we only need the swap-resolver package for the file structre of exchange-a and exchange-b.
+If we set on of the test servers to be exchnage-a we can bring this setup into xud itself and get rid of swap-resolver as part of the POC]
 You will need the swap-resolver to pass on payment hashes and pre-images between `LND-BTC` and `LND-LTC` to allow atomic for swaps between BTC and LTC on lightning.

 Install `swap-resolver`